-Well Positioned to Continue to Capitalize on Growing Population in Core Markets Served by Our Hispanic Brands.
-We expect sales from our Hispanic Brand restaurants in Florida and Texas to benefit from the projected continued overall population growth in these markets, which is projected by the U.S. Census Bureau to grow at a faster rate than the national average.
-According to the U.S. Census Bureau, the U.S. population is forecast to grow by 4.4% from 2005 to 2010 and the population in Florida and Texas is forecast to grow by 8.5% and 7.9%, respectively, during that same period.
+Well Positioned to Capitalize on Long-Term Population Growth in Markets Served by Our Hispanic Brands.
+We expect sales from our Hispanic Brand restaurants in Florida and Texas to benefit from the projected long-term overall population growth in these markets, which is projected by the U.S. Census Bureau to grow at a faster rate than the national average.
+According to the U.S. Census Bureau, the U.S. population is forecasted to grow by 8.7% from 2010 to 2020 and the population in Florida and Texas is forecasted to grow by 21.6% and 16.2%, respectively, during that same period.

 Well Positioned to Continue to Capitalize on the Growth of the Hispanic Population in the United States.
 We expect sales from our Hispanic Brand restaurants to benefit from the population growth of the U.S. Hispanic population which is projected by the U.S. Census Bureau to grow at a faster rate than the national average.
-The U.S. Census Bureau forecasts that the growth of the Hispanic population is expected to outpace overall population growth and increase from 14.1% of the total U.S. population in 2005 to 20.1% by 2030.
+The U.S. Census Bureau forecasts that the growth of the Hispanic population is expected to outpace overall population growth and increase from 16.0% of the total U.S. population in 2010 to 23.0% by 2030.

 Largest Burger King Franchisee.
 We are Burger King's largest franchisee and are well positioned to leverage the scale and marketing of one of the most recognized brands in the restaurant industry.
 The size of our Burger King business has contributed significantly to our large aggregate restaurant base, enabling us to enhance operating efficiencies and realize benefits across all three of our brands from economies of scale with respect to our management team and management information and operating systems.
-In addition, our Burger King business has significantly contributed, and is expected to continue to significantly contribute, to our consolidated operating cash flows.
-For the year ended December 31, 2007, revenues for our Burger King restaurants were \$381.7 million, which represented 48.4% of our total consolidated revenues.
+In addition, our Burger King business has and is expected to continue to significantly contribute to our consolidated operating cash flows.

 Infrastructure in Place for Growth.
-We believe that our operating disciplines, seasoned management, operational infrastructure and marketing and product development capabilities, supported by our corporate and restaurant management information systems and comprehensive training and development programs, will support significant expansion.
+We believe that our operating disciplines, seasoned management team, including real estate professionals responsible for site selection, and marketing and product development capabilities, supported by our corporate and restaurant management information systems and comprehensive training and development programs, will support significant expansion.
 We expect to leverage our significant investment in corporate infrastructure as we grow our business.

 Experienced Management Team.
-We believe that our senior management team's extensive experience in the restaurant industry, knowledge of the demographic and other characteristics of our core markets and its long and successful history of developing, acquiring, integrating and operating quick-service and quick-casual restaurants, provide us with a competitive advantage.
+We believe that our senior management team's extensive experience in the restaurant industry and its long and successful history of developing, acquiring, integrating and operating quick-service and quick-casual restaurants, provide us with a competitive advantage.